Dear Student, Faculty & Staff,

 The victim reported that on Wednesday, September 30, 2015, at 7:00pm she was walking on the campus pathway between Burk Hall and the Gymnasium when she was approached by an unknown male suspect who started a conversation with the victim.

 The victim walked into the lobby of Burk Hall and the suspect followed continuing to talk to her.
 The suspect grabbed the victim above her hips, lifted her up, and pressed his face against her stomach and breasts while he lowered her to the ground.
 The suspect then sat the victim on a bench in the lobby, held onto her hand, and kissed her on her face several times.
 The victim pulled away from the suspect and walked to the Muni platform.
 The suspect followed behind the victim until she was able to board a bus and leave campus.
 The victim did not sustain injuries as a result of this incident.

 The male suspect is described as approximately 20-23 years old, 6 feet tall, slender build, light complexioned, brown eyes, with brown hair.
 The suspect was wearing a dark green “hoodie” style sweat shirt.

 If anyone saw or heard any part of this incident or may have further suspect information please come forward and contact: San Francisco State University Police Department at (415) 338-2222 or anonymous tip line at (415) 338-3030.

-2. Be aware of your surroundings at all times.
-Observe people and activities around you.
-Look confident and purposeful when you walk.
+- Be aware and mindful of your surroundings at all times; pay attention to people and activities around you.

-Students, staff and faculty may also use the C.A.R.E.
-(Campus Alliance for a Risk-free Environment) free escort program.
+The UPD encourages students, staff and faculty to utilize the CARE (Campus Alliance for a Risk-Free Environment) free escort program as part of a personal safety management plan.
 Call (415) 338-7200 to arrange for an escort.
-C.A.R.E. escorts are trained and supervised by the UPD.
-They are available from 4:30pm-11:30pm M-F. UPD Officers are available when C.A.R.E. members are not on duty.
+CARE team members are trained and supervised by the UPD.
+They are available from 4:30-11:30pm M-F. UPD officers are available when CARE members are not on duty.